rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 }
 ```

 3. In the figure below, I used HPE GreenLake API for Backup and Recovery **POST /backup-recovery/v1beta1/protection-jobs** with the body JSON structure from the above so that I could associate the protection policy against a virtual machine.
-This one POST API execution completed and returned Status **0x200** with a response.
+This POST API execution completed synchronously and returned Status **0x200** with a response.
 The response body contained the same JSON construct as the request body, with exception of, the addition of multiple keys of ids.
-This information will be required for my next example which is to trigger a backup (run now) of this protection policy against a virtual machine.
+This information will be required for my next example which is to trigger a backup **(run now)** of this protection policy against a virtual machine.

 ![API to apply protection policy against the VM](/img/api-applying-the-protection-jobs-against-a-vm.png)